Forecast details

 Daylight hours

-The time from sunrise to sunset.
+The period from sunrise to sunset .

 Daylight duration increases due to atmospheric refraction.